Rugby League Four Nations: Competition

-For and against then separates teams on equal points.

 Results

 To date no fourth nation has appeared in the final of the Four Nations and no team from outside of Oceania has won the tournament despite England appearing in two finals, losing both to Australia.
 Furthermore, no fourth nation has even won a single game however Scotland managed to draw 18–18 against New Zealand in 2016.
 Samoa came close to a win in 2014 losing their first two games by just one try.

 The largest winning margin in a game was in 2010 when New Zealand beat Papua New Guinea by 76–12, a margin of 64 points.
 There has only been two draws in the history of the tournament when Australia and New Zealand fought out a 20–20 draw in the 2009 tournament and again a draw when New Zealand played Scotland in the 2016 tournament with an 18–18 draw.